 Forth, NATURE: There will be several viewing areas set up to see how nature reacts to the eclipse.
 Corbin Creek is setting up a special plant section to monitor “Plant Circadian Rhythms.”
 Some plants fold up at night, Corbin Creek will have a variety of plants that react in the dark for anyone that would like to study plant behavior.
 There will also be a section to watch how farm animals react, will they bed down thinking it’s night?
 Watch the cows come home.

-5th, VENDORS will be offering custom designed T-Shirts and other mementos.
+5th, VENDORS Eclipse memorabilia and other mementos.
 To sign up just call 615-384-3185.
 Do you have a large party or group?
 Call ahead for special options.

 First we’ll add a warning.
 (Do NOT look at the eclipse or the sun without special equipment to protect your eyes.
 Special glasses are available online and some viewing events are offering glasses while supplies last.